Taxation of international executives

 What are the compliance requirements for tax returns in Iceland?

 At the beginning of each year, the Director of Internal Revenue determines when tax returns are to be filed (traditionally it is at the end of March).
 Payment for taxes on employment income, benefits, or presumptive wages takes place through monthly payroll withholding at source (that is Pay-As-You-Earn (PAYE) system).
-The taxpayer, on his/her own initiative, must pay tax due on investment or business income by 31 January immediately following the tax year-end.
+The taxpayer, on their own initiative, must pay tax due on investment or business income by 31 January immediately following the tax year-end.
 An actual tax assessment should be issued by 31 May of the year following the tax year-end.

 What are the current income tax rates for residents and non-residents in Iceland?